 Hazelhoff Roelzema was a friend of the royal family.
 During the war he became an adjudant to Queen Wilhelmina and he befriended Prince Bernhard.
 After the war he and his wife Karin frequently received the prince in their house on Maui.

 He accompanied Queen Wilhelmina back to the Netherlands in May 1945, and piloted the airplane in which Princess Beatrix and Princess Irene flew back to the Netherlands from Canada.
 Hazelhoff Roelfzema helped Beatrix walk her first steps on liberated Dutch soil.
 During the enthronement ceremony of Queen Beatrix he was one of the two kings-of-arms.
 Hazelhoff Roelzema was also the godfather of prince Pieter-Christiaan (son of Princess Margriet and Pieter van Vollenhoven).

 So it was no surprise that various members of the royal family went to see the musical.
 Princess Irene arrived together with Karin Hazelhoff Roelzema, prince Pieter-Chritiaan arrived with his wife Anita and Queen Beatrix attended the premiere as well, wearing a nice diamond and sapphire necklace.
 The premiere was also attended by the mayors of the Hague and Almere, various Dutch actors and by Marja van Bijsterveld, the new minister of Education & Culture.Filed under Dutch Royals

-Tagged Prince Pieter-Christiaan, Princess Anita, Princess Beatrix, Princess Irene of the Netherlands, Theatre.
+Tagged Prince Pieter-Christiaan of Orange-Nassau, Princess Anita of Orange-Nassau, Princess Beatrix of the Netherlands, Princess Irene of the Netherlands, Theatre.